shahadot786/fullstack-master-repo/README.md

 git clone <your-repo-url>
 cd fullstack-master-repo

-# Install all projects at once
+# Install all packages at once
 yarn install:all

 # Or install individually: